tshepang/blog/content/computing/Rust week of 2017-02-23.rst

-I was glad to have the Python equivalent of the shlex__ crate, understands shell quoting in order transform command arguments into what's suitable to send to ``process::Command::args`` method.
+I was glad to have the Python equivalent of the shlex__ crate, which understands shell quoting, helping in transforming command arguments into what's suitable to send to ``process::Command::args``.
 This allows one to avoid the pain experienced by naively doing the
 following: